flyingdoubleG/MARP/README.md

     <p>Multi-Agent Story Generation</p>
 </h3>

-MARP is a Story Generation Framework based on multi-agent collaboration and role-playing.
-Agents include Global designer, Scene designer, Controller, Character, Environment Manager, Writer.
+MARP is a Story Generation Framework based on multi-agent collaboration and role playing.
+Agents include a Global Designer, a Scene Designer, a Controller, an Environment Manager, a Writer, and several Player agents (the characters).

 ## Getting Started

 ### Installation
+There is no particular requirements on the operating system.
+MARP is compatible with Windows, macOS, Linux operating systems.

-Requirements:
+Package Requirements:

 - Python >= 3.7
-- OpenAI API key (WE use gpt-4-1106-preview as default LLM backend)
+- OpenAI API key (We use gpt-4-1106-preview as default LLM backend)

 Create conda environment:
 ```bash